 11.10 EARTHWORK FOR STRUCTURES

 Excavation Classification Line shown on the plans is based upon the “average low water stage” when available or 1 foot above stream bed.
 This is subject to change from year to year, and possibly month to month.
 The bridge sounding sheet will show what is considered "normal" water table elevation.
 Variations from this elevation will not be reason to adjust contract pay quantities.

 11.12 BACKFILLING STRUCTURES

 When granular backfill material is specified for backfilling of structures, backfill material shall meet requirements of Article 4133 of the Standard Specifications.
 When granular backfill is used, under flowable mortar or flooding applications, it is important to note that the material shall not exceed 4% passing the #200 sieve and that the granular backfill material shall meet the requirements of Article 4134.
 The reason for the limitation on the fines is to ensure that the backfill material is drainable.

 When backfilling culverts, the material used must have sufficient moisture to permit required compaction.
-Loose layers must not exceed 200 mm (8 inches).
+Loose layers must not exceed 8 inches.
 Backfilling of culverts must be done simultaneously on both sides.
 This is to ensure that loading from the backfilling materials does not displace the culvert due to unequal side pressures.

 Rollers may be used, but pneumatic tampers must be used to secure proper compaction in the area immediately adjacent to the culvert which the roller cannot reach.
 Good compaction, especially immediately adjacent to the culvert, is critical to prevent future settlement of the backfilling material.
 Poor compaction can result in settlement of the roadway embankment and pavement.